NullPointerSamurai/Flexible-Thinking/README.md

-# Flexible-Thinking

-Overview

-This README file provides an overview of the "Flexible Thinking" presentation created by the University of Piraeus | Department of Digital Systems in 2024.
+This repository contains the "Flexible Thinking" presentation created by the University of Piraeus | Department of Digital Systems in 2024.
 The presentation explores the concept of flexible thinking, its importance, characteristics, and practical applications in various domains such as education, cybersecurity, and artificial intelligence.
 Table of Contents

     What is Flexible Thinking?